Verstappen cruises from pole to win Austrian GP sprint - WHIZ News

 Chinese driver Zhou Guanyu’s engine cut out on the formation lap and forced the Alfa Romeo driver to start from the pit lane one week after surviving a crash at the British GP.

-Four-time F1 champion Sebastian Vettel retired when Aston Martin told him to bring the car to the garage on lap 22.
-He was then summoned to appear before stewards for his behavior at a drivers’ meeting, although it was not immediately clear why.
+Seven drivers were summoned for radio messages during a second formation lap as the sprint start was slightly delayed due to Alonso’s and Zhou’s problems.
+But after team audio was checked no action was taken.

-Earlier, British GP winner Sainz led the second practice ahead of Leclerc with Verstappen finishing third.
-Ferrari raced with its original Prancing Horse logo on the 90th anniversary of its first appearance in motorsport, at Spa-Francorchamps in 1932.
+Earlier, Sainz led the second practice ahead of Leclerc and Verstappen.
+Russell placed seventh in with Hamilton ninth.
+Mercedes repaired both cars after they crashed in qualifying.

-Russell placed seventh in practice with Hamilton ninth.
-Mercedes had to repair both cars after they crashed near the end of Friday’s qualifying session.
+“It was a huge team effort, so it was good to get points,” Russell said.

 More AP auto racing: https://apnews.com/hub/auto-racing and https://twitter.com/AP_Sports